gavinmcdermott/js-libp2p-pstn-topo-ring/README.md

 ## API

-All APIs returns a promise.

 #### `createRing(<nodes>)`

+This API returns a promise with an array of the connected nodes.

 ## Tests